 As described above with the start-up costs, you can only write off up to $5,000 in the first year.
-The remainder is then amortized over the next 15 years because the IRS does not want you to take the entirety of the deduction without limits in one tax year, so they require that you spread out certain deductions over a long period of time.
-There are other deductions that are treated similarly.
+The remainder can then be amortized over the next 15 years because the IRS does not want you to take the entirety of the deduction without limits in one tax year, so they require that you spread out certain deductions over a long period of time.
+There are other deductions that are treated similarly:

-Depreciation (An example of this is if you had bought property for your business.
-The value of that, over time, drops.
-You can write off that loss in value.)
+Depreciation (For example, if you'd bought property for your business and its value drops over time, you can write off that loss in value)

-The inventory that your business carries can be a write-off, but the size of your business may impact when you can take this deduction.
-If you are a large business, you have to treat inventory in the accrual method of accounting.
+The inventory that your business carries can be a small business tax write-off, but the size of your business may impact when you can take this deduction.
+If you're a large business, you have to treat inventory in the accrual method of accounting.
 This means that you can’t discount the cost of the inventory until you’ve generated revenue from that inventory.